We Got Hood Love

-"We Got Hood Love" (or simply "Hood Love") is a song performed by American R&B recording artist Mary J. Blige and features American singer Trey Songz.
-It was released as the third American (fourth overall) and last single from her ninth studio album, Stronger with Each Tear.
-The song was originally sung with Blige & Johnta Austin.
+"We Got Hood Love" is a song performed by American R&B recording artist Mary J. Blige featuring singer Trey Songz.
+It was written by Blige, Bryan-Michael Cox Kendrick "WyldCard" Dean and Johnta Austin for her ninth studio album, Stronger with Each Tear (2009), while production was helmed by Cox and Dean, with additional production from Ron Fair.
+It was released as the third American (fourth overall) and last single from the album.

+Background

+The song was originally sung by Blige and Johnta Austin.

 Music video

 A video was shot with Mary J. Blige and football player George Wilson in Miami, while Trey Songz shot his scenes in a New York City apartment.
 The video focuses on three couples who personify the definition of "Hood Love".
 Chris Robinson directed the video for the song.
 The video which although was originally scheduled to premiere on May 10, 2010 through Vevo actually appeared on Rap-Up on May 6, 2010.